 The Procrastinator Angle

-People who procrastinate are also more likely to already live amongst clutter, according to research.
+People who procrastinate are also more likely to already live among clutter, according to research.
 For these folks, delaying decisions about what to get rid of compounds the problem.
 That means it’s even more important to focus on experiential gifts for the procrastinators in your life.

-Avoiding material gifts may be a good idea for the more mature people in your life, too?
+Avoiding material gifts may be a good idea for the more mature people in your life, too.
 Older adults with too much stuff report a significant decrease in life satisfaction.
 A 2020 study published in Journal of Psychosocial Nursing and Mental Health Services found that reducing clutter is beneficial for the aging brain.